Course Descriptions - Upper School

-This course provides a broad overview of the social studies disciplines of history, politics, economics, and geography through the lens of current events topics.
-The goal of the course is to provide a strong base of knowledge in these disciplines to prepare students for the rest of their upper school social studies coursework.Civics
+This course provides a broad overview of the social studies disciplines of history, politics, economics, and geography.
+Students will frequently discuss current events topics through the lens of these disciplines.
+The goal of the course is to provide a strong base of knowledge to prepare students for the rest of their Upper School s ocial studies coursework.Civics

 In civics students will learn about the institutions and processes of government at the local, state, and national level, with a particular emphasis on the role of the citizen in a democratic society.
 Class discussion and debate as well as real-world campaign and advocacy work will provide students with hands-on experience in civic involvement.U.S.
 History

 This survey course in American history covers topics ranging from Southeastern Indian tribes before European colonization up through the present day.
 Most class reading consists of primary source documents that expose students to the voices of the people who have both driven and witnessed historical events.
 Students will learn that history is an active process of interpreting evidence and drawing conclusions, skills that will not only make them historians in their own right, but competent citizens as well.World History